Watford 3 Tranmere Rovers 3

 sensible

 These sensible measures saw us parking up at Watford Girls’ Grammar School just after one.
 Cut-price tickets – with vague promises of consequent priority for Premiership games – had seemingly created an unusual dynamic among passing home supporters.
-One family group in yellow and black scarves didn’t even know which way the ground was.
+One family group in yellow and black scarves even stopped us to ask for directions.

 The ground